-- The sale or supply of alcohol at a reduced price or free of charge to a certain target group - The sale or supply of alcohol at a reduced price to someone because they have already purchased a certain quantity of alcohol or another service - The sale or supply of alcohol during a limited time period (3 days or fewer) that was less than the price charged for the same product the day before the offer was introduced, and - The promotion of a business or event in a way that is likely to encourage people to drink alcohol in a harmful manner.
+- The sale or supply of alcohol at a reduced price or free of charge to a certain target group - The sale or supply of alcohol at a reduced price to someone because they have already purchased a certain quantity of alcohol or another service - The sale or supply of alcohol during a limited time period (3 days or fewer)

-alcohol products is the most effective way to reduce alcohol consumption at a population level (World Health Organization 2014).
+Restricting the sale and supply of alcohol products, particularly restricting price-based promotions, will reduce the affordability and availability of alcohol.
+Reducing the affordability and availability of alcohol products is the most effective way to reduce alcohol consumption at a population level (World Health Organization, 2014).